 In 2010, the band took on an industry consultant, Michael Rosenblatt with Lp33.tv, best known as the person who discovered Madonna, Depeche Mode, and the B-52s, among others.
 Rosenblatt calls TNA “the best new American band I’ve seen in ages.”

-Bassist Tim McNalley also has a jazz band called In Motion Collective (formerly In Motion Trio), with New Archaic players Dillon Casey (guitar), Jeff Wilson (drums), and Joe Harrison (flute and sax).
+McNalley also played with a jazz band called In Motion Collective (formerly In Motion Trio), with New Archaic players Dillon Casey (guitar), Jeff Wilson (drums), and Joe Harrison (flute and sax).